meirdev/wait-for/README.md

 # Wait For

 Wait until the resource is available.
+Inspired by https://www.npmjs.com/package/wait-on.

 ## Example